deckhouse/virtualization/docs/USER_GUIDE.md

 After creating or updating the VM, the USB device will be attached to the specified virtual machine.

 {{< alert level="info" >}}
-The virtual machine must be running on the same node where the USB device is physically connected.
+The USB device is automatically forwarded to the node where the virtual machine is running via the network (USBIP).
+There is no need to manually place the VM on the same node as the device.
 {{< /alert >}}

 {{< alert level="warning" >}}